-Am I better off giving up the company car and instead claiming mileage allowance for the business travel I do in a car that I buy myself?
-The rule of thumb answer is that you are more likely to be better off if your annual business mileage is high.
+Q. Would I be better off giving up the company car and instead claiming mileage allowance for the business travel I do in a car that I buy myself?

+A. The rule of thumb answer is that you are more likely to be better off if your annual business mileage is high.

-Am I better off having my employer provide me with fuel for private journeys, free of charge, and paying tax on the benefit, or bearing the cost myself?
-The rule of thumb answer is that you are only likely to be better off taking the free fuel if your annual private mileage is high.
+Q. Would I be better off having my employer provide me with fuel for private journeys, free of charge, and paying tax on the benefit, or bearing the cost myself?

+A. The rule of thumb answer is that you are only likely to be better off taking the free fuel if your annual private mileage is high.

-Every case should be looked at on its own merits, and considered from the point of view of both the employee and the employer.
-And cost is not the only factor.
-As an employee, it might cost you more to have a company car, but you do not have to worry about bills or the cost of replacement.
-As an employer running company cars, it might be more expensive, but you retain control over what may, for your business, be key operating assets.
+Every case should be judged on its own merits, and considered from both the employees' and the employers' point of view.
+While cost is an important factor, it is not the only one.
+As an employee, using a company car removes the need to worry about bills or the cost of replacement.
+As an employer, running company cars allows you to retain control over what may, for your business, be key operating assets.